whoami-memkid/oop-chess/README.md

 You need to implement the move function for all the classes.

-I haven't made anything for the move functions from each class.
+I haven't done anything to the move functions, so you'll have to implement how the pieces move.